abhi3700/My_Learning_Databases/Mongo/README.md

 - *Solution*: I simply switched to other MongoDB cloud provider like DigitalOcean.
 And on setting the URI in the Heroku app, the issue got solved 🎉.

+  Also, added this solution for community reference in [StackOverflow](https://stackoverflow.com/a/78913525/6774636).

 ## References

 ### Official